-Rape and Domestic Violence: Rape, including spousal rape, is illegal and conviction is punishable by two to 12 years’ imprisonment.
+Rape and Domestic Violence: Rape, including spousal rape, is illegal, and conviction is punishable by two to 12 years’ imprisonment.
 The prosecution of rape occurred most often in cases in which there was evidence of violent assault or the victim was a minor.
-Government prosecutors won convictions, and judges imposed sentences of up to 25 years’ imprisonment for rape if the victim died, but the full extent of the problem was undocumented.
-A government family planning clinic and NGOs sought to combat rape by raising awareness of the problem.
-According to the National Institute for Equality and Gender Equality, there were cases of rape committed by youth using drugs and assaults in the early hours of the morning.
-The extent of the problem, however, was undocumented.
+Government prosecutors won convictions, and judges imposed sentences of up to 25 years’ imprisonment for conviction of rape if the victim died.
+The government did not enforce rape and domestic violence laws effectively, but international efforts focused attention on this issue during the year.
+According to the National Institute for Equality and Gender Equality, there were cases of assaults and rape committed by youth using drugs, although the Institute did not have statistics to determine the extent of the problem.

-The Office of Women’s Affairs under the Prime Minister’s Office and UNICEF maintained a counseling center and small shelter with a hotline for domestic violence.
+The Office of Women’s Affairs, under the Prime Minister’s Office, and UNICEF maintained a counseling center and small shelter with a hotline for domestic violence.
 The Gender Equality Institute within the Office of Women’s Affairs also conducted awareness workshops and seminars during the year to educate women on their rights.
-It also trained police and other actors, such as medical professionals, court officials, and lawyers, on how to recognize and respond to cases of domestic abuse.
+The institute also trained police, medical professionals, court officials, and lawyers on how to recognize and respond to cases of domestic abuse.

-Sexual Harassment: The law prohibits sexual harassment.
-Sexual harassment occurred, but no data were available on its extent.
+Sexual Harassment: While the law prohibits sexual harassment, it was endemic.
 In cases of sexual harassment that involved violence or threats, the law prescribes penalties for conviction of one to eight years’ imprisonment.
 The maximum penalty for conviction in other cases of sexual harassment is three years’ imprisonment.
-The government sometimes enforced the law during the year.
+During the year the government sometimes enforced the law.

 Coercion in Population Control: There were no reports of coerced abortion or involuntary sterilization.
 For additional information, see Appendix C.

-Discrimination: The constitution stipulates and the law provides for the same legal status and rights for women as for men, but they do not specifically recognize these rights as they pertain to the family, child custody, labor, employment, owning or managing businesses or property, nationality, or inheritance.
+Discrimination: The constitution and law provide for the same legal status and rights for women as for men, but they do not specifically recognize these rights as they pertain to the family, child custody, labor, employment, owning or managing businesses or property, nationality, or inheritance.
 Economic discrimination did not generally occur in the areas of credit or housing.

 While many women had access to opportunities in education, business, and government, women–particularly older women and those living in rural areas–generally encountered significant societal discrimination.
 Traditional beliefs left women with most child-rearing responsibilities.
-Younger women increasingly had access to educational and professional opportunities compared with the older generation, although a high teenage pregnancy rate reduced economic opportunities for many.
-Government regulations prohibiting pregnant teenagers from attending high school with their peers increased the likelihood that teenage mothers would not finish secondary education.
+Nevertheless, younger women increasingly had access to educational and professional opportunities compared with the older generation, but a high teenage pregnancy rate reduced economic opportunities for many.
+Government regulations prohibiting pregnant teenagers from attending high school with their peers increased the likelihood teenage mothers would not finish secondary education.

 Birth Registration: Children acquire citizenship either through parents or by being born within the country.
 Either parent, if a citizen, may confer citizenship on a child born outside the country.
-By law children born in the country’s hospitals have their births registered at those hospitals.
+By law children born in a hospital are registered on site.
 If not born in a hospital, the child must be registered at the nearest precinct office.
 Parents who fail to register a birth may be fined.
-According to UNICEF, since 2010 approximately 94 percent of children younger than age five have had their births registered.
+According to UNICEF since 2010 approximately 94 percent of children younger than five have had their births registered.
 For additional information, see Appendix C.